ThatOneFoxy/Favillan-Magic/README.md

-# Fowantan-Magic
+# Favillan-Magic
 Magic mod made by a beginner coder
-Compatiblity will be made for SpaceTech and possible more to come
+Compatiblity will be made for SpaceTech and possible more.